The Creators Earning $50K+/Month Aren't the Best-Looking. They Have the Best Fan Engagement.

 Passive Fans (40–50%)

-At first passive subscribers seem like dead weight.
-Later, you realize they are sleeping revenue waiting to be woken by the right interaction.
-Re-engage them:
+Passive subscribers are sleeping revenue waiting to be woken by the right interaction.

 - Re-engagement campaigns via personal DM outreach

-- Occasional personalized DM that references their subscription length
+- Occasional personalized DM referencing their subscription length

 - Compelling interactive content designed to draw them in